CarrotPeeler/WPI-Naturalistic-Driving-Action-Recognition-MQP/README.md

 - set up PySlowFast with a Model and create config file to use for training (look at repos for examples) :heavy_check_mark:

-- create proposal generation and post-processing scripts to handle inference on A2 and temporal action localization output/accuracy: :o:
+- create proposal generation and post-processing scripts to handle inference on A2 and temporal action localization output/accuracy: :heavy_check_mark:
     - create video_proposals_dataset(video_path, frame_length, frame_stride, proposal_stride, etc. params) :heavy_check_mark:
         - for a single untrimmed video, use cv2 to convert video into frames, save frames to self.frames
         - proposal length = frame_length * frame_stride